Performing arts: Renaissance

-By the mid-16th century Commedia Dell'arte became popular in Europe, introducing the use of improvisation.
-This period also introduced the Elizabethan masque, featuring music, dance and elaborate costumes as well as professional theatrical companies in England.
-William Shakespeare's plays in the late 16th century developed from this new class of professional performance.
+By the mid-16th century the commedia dell'arte became widely popular in Europe.
+This improvisational form performed by professionals used stock characters, including servants, old men, and lovers.
+A professional theatre industry also emerged in England, providing an institutional context for William Shakespeare's plays in the late 16th century.

-In 1597, the first opera, Dafne was performed and throughout the 17th century, opera would rapidly become the entertainment of choice for the aristocracy in most of Europe, and eventually for large numbers of people living in cities and towns throughout Europe.
+In 1597, the first opera, Dafne, was performed.
+Throughout the 17th century, opera would rapidly become the entertainment of choice for the aristocracy in most of Europe, and eventually for large numbers of people living in cities and towns throughout Europe.

-Baroque era

-The Baroque era followed the Renaissance, commencing in the early 17th century It represented a departure from simplicity and austerity of Protestant art with extensive use of contrast, detail and colour.
-Accordingly encouraged by the Catholic Church.

-The introduction of the proscenium arch in Italy during the 17th century established the traditional theatre form that persists to this day.
-Meanwhile, in England, the Puritans forbade acting, bringing a halt to performing arts that lasted until 1660.
-After that, women began to appear in both French and English plays.
-The French introduced a formal dance instruction in the late 17th century.
-It is also during this time that the first plays were performed in the American Colonies.
+A proscenium arch and curtain used in Italy during the 17th century established the traditional theatre form that persists to this day.
+In England, the Puritans banned theatrical performance until 1660, after which women began to appear in plays.
+The French introduced formal dance instruction in the late 17th century.